Digital Darts

 Highlights

-- Designed by 6-year Shopify SEO experts so you know your tags follow best practices.
+• Designed by 11-year Shopify SEO experts so you know your tags follow best practices.
 Works for all content types.
 Collections, products, pages, blogs, blog tags, and articles will be matched so stores have perfect hreflang tags.

-- Install the app on any store with any language whose SEO you want to optimize.
+• Install the app on any store you want to optimize.
 If you have four Shopify accounts for a business, install it on each account.

-- Automatic or manual installation of liquid.
+• Automatic installation of tags.
+Just enable the app embed.
 No messy code surprises.
 Easily roll out the app.

-- Save hours of work.
-Products instantly map to each other based on SKUs or barcodes.
+• Save hours of work.
+Products instantly map to each other based on SKUs, barcodes, or URL handles.
 Any articles, blogs, collections, and pages with the same URL handle instantly map.

 How to Get Your Hreflang Tags Perfect